 Foundation problems can cause serious issues with your home’s plumbing.
 If you have a pier and beam home, your pipes will more than likely be fused with the foundation and traverse into your home.
-If you have a slab foundation, the pipes would be situated underneath the slab; you may have had a leak for several years and not even known it existed, leading to the need for under slab plumbing repair.
+If you have a slab foundation, the pipes would be situated underneath the slab; you may have had a leak for several years and not even know it existed, leading to the need for under slab plumbing repair.

-Once the foundation starts to shift, the pipes can also start to move, crack, break, resulting in serious water problems.
-If you notice that you have problems with your pipes, or even if you notice an escalation in your water bill, reach out to plumber to check for any leaks and contact a foundation repair expert to assess any possible damage.
+Once the foundation starts to shift, the pipes can also start to move, crack, and break, resulting in serious water problems.
+If you notice that you have problems with your pipes, or even if you notice an escalation in your water bill, reach out to a plumber to check for any leaks and contact a foundation repair expert to assess any possible damage.